KynanDelaney/PlanarID/README.md

 <br>

-Some algorithm compares our focal pattern against all other patterns in the photographic record and determines how well they match.
-In this example (Fig. 4), we can imagine that our chosen algorithm compares patterns by colour, number of vertices, and the angle of those vertices.
+Some (at this point, imaginary)  algorithm compares our focal pattern against all other patterns in the photographic record and determines how well they match.
+Using our example (Fig. 4), we can imagine that our chosen algorithm compares patterns by colour, number of vertices, and the angle of those vertices.
 On shape alone, our two triangles in the photographic record match very closely to the focal pattern, but only one is the right colour!

 <br>